dburka/elycecole/README.md

 # Simple.org

-This repository houses the source code for the Simple app website.
+This repository houses the source code for the ElyceCole.com app website.

 ## Development